 Osteopathy

-Osteopathy is a non-invasive type of manual therapy that seeks to identify and treat the source of your discomfort and pain rather than just the symptoms.
+Osteopathy is a form of hands on therapy that seeks to identify and treat the source of your discomfort and pain.

 What is Osteopathy?